 Registered Training Organisation.

 Due to the Australian Skills Quality Authority (ASQA) General Direction on third party arrangements, AGS can no longer deliver training and/or assessment of VET courses.
-Please contact us to arrange courses delivered by Pro Leaders Academy Registered Training Organisation.
+Please contact us to arrange courses delivered by Alan Schwartz via a Registered Training Organisation (we have relations with several RTO's including Pro Leaders Academy 45024 and Australia Institute of Business and Technology 41138).

 The course is based upon: